elynch78/Engineering4Notebook/README.md

 ### Reflection

-This was even more confusing, but with Ian's help it went pretty smoothly.
 Our biggest issue was not being able to see our triangle on the screen because our screen's x and y scale was different then expected.
 Once we adjusted to fit the screen, our coordinates made a nice triangl that was clearly visible on the screen.
+We adjusted the location of the triangles by adding numbers to the hline which moved the trianlges into visible quadrants of the screen.